wenjinnn/.dotfiles/README.md

 Almost as same as [Aylur/dotfiles](https://github.com/Aylur/dotfiles) (except asusctl) with these additional pkg:

 * cliphist
 * tesseract
 * jq

 # Installation

 > [!NOTE]
-> You can not use this repo directly for I'm using [sops-nix](https://github.com/Mic92/sops-nix) to manage my secrets in some modules.
+> You can not use this repo directly for I'm using [sops-nix](https://github.com/Mic92/sops-nix) to manage my secrets in some modules, you won't pass the compile.
 > Even you remove all the modules that using sops secrets,
-> the part of nixos configuration still has many custom settings that may not suitable for you machine,
+> the other parts still has many custom settings that may not suitable for you machine,
 > use it directly maybe damage your system.
 > Please always check the code before you use it.

 For NixOS users:

-Replace [hardware-configuration.nix](https://github.com/wenjinnn/config/blob/nixos/nixos/hosts/nixos/hardware-configuration.nix) with your own, and change the [username](https://github.com/wenjinnn/config/blob/1d08b37c56696a953e1c40c0ea9307acf0c1539d/flake.nix#L63) variable,
-you may also need remove this [line](https://github.com/wenjinnn/config/blob/3c58b72f83b4a4e421ef0fc72a808e2ce31ca68b/flake.nix#L94) and other module that using sops secrets. from nixos hardware or replace it with your hardware model.
+Replace [hardware-configuration.nix](https://github.com/wenjinnn/config/blob/nixos/nixos/hosts/nixos/hardware-configuration.nix) with your own, and change the [username](https://github.com/wenjinnn/config/blob/1d08b37c56696a953e1c40c0ea9307acf0c1539d/flake.nix#L63) variable, you may also need remove this [line](https://github.com/wenjinnn/config/blob/3c58b72f83b4a4e421ef0fc72a808e2ce31ca68b/flake.nix#L94) and other module that using sops secrets. from nixos hardware or replace it with your hardware model.
 Then execute in local repo path:
 ```